Characters: Queens Blade Main Characters

 - Informed Flaw: Especially regarding Nowa and Alleyne, and a very egregious one to boot: According with both girls, elves are discriminated by humans, but we don't see any act of discrimination on any of them in any adaptation.
-Not only they don't suffer any discrimination by any other human, sometimes many humans (besides the main characters) wants to hang around them, especially in the second OVA episode, when Nowa and Alleyne play beach volleyball with two human girls.
-The closest thing regarding this is when Nowa is about to being raped in the second season, but Echidna saves her in the last second.
-This is even more egregious, at least regarding Nowa, especially in the Vanquished Queens OVAs when Nowa trains to become a Miko along Tomoe in Hinomoto, albeit this could be handwaved as the people of Hinomoto doesn't have a cultural bias against the elves, unlike "anyone" in the West, in the same way how the World War II-era Japanese didn't had a cultural bias against Jews.
+Not only don't they suffer any discrimination by humans, sometimes many humans (besides the main characters) want to hang around them, especially in the second OVA episode, when Nowa and Alleyne play beach volleyball with two human girls.
+The closest thing to this is when Nowa is about to be raped in the second season, but Echidna saves her in the last second.
+This is even more egregious, at least regarding Nowa, in the Vanquished Queens OVAs when Nowa trains to become a Miko alongside Tomoe in Hinomoto, albeit this could be handwaved as the people of Hinomoto don't have a cultural bias against the elves, unlike "anyone" in the West, in the same way how the World War II-era Japanese didn't had a cultural bias against Jews.
 On the other hand, the elves are openly racist against humans.

 - Screw You, Elves!: In the most brutal, albeit offscreen, way possible, since only Nowa, Alleyne and Echidna are only living elves after their village was destroyed by the Swamp Witch between the original series and Rebellion.